logo

 The junkie shrugged, or at least tried.
 He was too scared and nervous.

-“Sometimes Sandra makes business trips outta state,” he went on hesitantly.
-“Then, all of a sudden, a whole bunch of guests checks in here.
-I think she acts as a marketing manager for him or something.
-There’s really no way to know what’s really going on!”
+“Maybe he has his reasons,” he answered hesitantly.
+Sometimes, Sandra makes business trips outta state.
+Then, all of a sudden, a bunch of guests check in here.
+I think she also acts as his marketing manager.
+There’s really no way to know what exactly is going on!”

 “They’re not too many, but they come regularly.
 And they’re all rich.
 They don’t even know how much money they have in their wallets!”